 He’s also taught multiple generations of the same family.
 Parents get excited when they learn that their children can take physics from the same professor they had.

 He made the decision to teach while he was in college.

-    “I never had a good physics professor, so I figured there was a need,” he said.
+“I never had a good physics professor, so I figured there was a need,” Takahashi said.

-    “He will be the first to say he is still learning to be a teacher after 40 years, and that’s a nice thing to hear,” said Dr. Donna Kuga, director of academic affairs, who is also a former student of Takahashi.
+“He will be the first to say he is still learning to be a teacher after 40 years, and that’s a nice thing to hear,” said Dr. Donna Kuga, interim chancellor and former director of academic affairs, who is also a former student of Takahashi.